National Faculty member Alicia Peletz is a PBL and instructional coach from Rochester, NY.

 While she primarily focuses her work in the Rochester, NY area, Alicia also shares her coaching and facilitation skills with teachers across the country as a consultant with PBLWorks.
 In addition, she was a lead contributor in the development of PBLWorks' PBL Coaching Workshop.

 Alicia is also a member of the advisory committee to steer the professional development of teachers involved in the Lucas Educational Research Knowledge in Action research project.

-Alicia is passionate about partnering with educators to create learner centered classrooms and raising awareness among educators about social justice and equity issues in schools through the use of restorative practices as a means to improve the overall culture and climate in schools.
+Alicia is passionate about partnering with educators to create learner-centered classrooms.
+She also works to raise awareness among educators about social justice and equity issues in schools, through the use of restorative practices as a means to improve the overall culture and climate in schools.